tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 # Course Logistics

 Here is some organizational information about the course.
-You can some of this information in the course Syllabus in the "Handouts" section of the "Course" page.
+Some of this information can be found in the course Syllabus in the "Handouts" section of the "Course" page.

 <!--
 🤔 🚗 ❓💡